abhisargupta85/React-ChatBot/README.md

 🧑‍🏫 Based on a tutorial from supersimple.dev – credits to the original author for the structure and logic.

-✨ Features
+✨ Features:

   Clean and responsive chatbot interface

   Scrollable conversation window

   Support for user and bot avatars

   Input field and send button for user messages

   Simple and easy-to-understand code, great for learning

-📁 Files Included
+📁 Files Included:

   chatbot.html – Core UI and logic

   robot.png, user.png – Chat avatars

 Uses scripts from supersimpledev CDN for React and chatbot behavior